 Don't get me wrong, a scan tool with Live Data capability is an important tool to have, it's just that for this test all you need is a multimeter.

 NOTE: To ensure the accuracy of your test, it's best to test the throttle position sensor (TPS) with the engine warmed up.

 Place your multimeter in Volts DC mode and with the red multimeter test lead probe the wire labeled with the number 2 in the photos.
 This is the circuit that supplies the TP Signal to the PCM.

-If you don't have a multimeter or need to upgrade yours, check out my recommendation: Abe's Multimeter Recommendation (found at: easyautodiagnostics.com).
+If you don't have a multimeter or need to upgrade yours, check out my recommendation: Buying A Digital Multimeter For Automotive Diagnostic Testing (found at: easyautodiagnostics.com).